rabbitmq/rabbitmq-website/site/quorum-queues.md

 Quorum queues are designed to trade latency for throughput and have been tested and compared against [mirrored queues](/ha.html) in 3, 5 and 7 node configurations at several message sizes.
-In all scenarios quorum queues have been observed to be have equal or greater throughput to classic mirrored queues.
-When message sizes are small they can achieve nearly 3x the throughput of mirrored queues.
+In scenarios using both consumer acks and publisher confirms quorum queues have been observed to be have equal or greater throughput to classic mirrored queues.

 As quorum queues persist all data to disks before doing anything it is recommended to use the fastest disks possible.
+Quorum queues also benefit from consumers using higher prefetch values to ensure consumers aren't starved whilst acknowledgements are flowing through the system and allowing messages to be delivered in a timely fashion.

 Due to the disk I/O-heavy nature of quorum queues, their throughput decreases as message sizes increase.